deoclaw/promptgenerator/README.md

 - I would rather die than have to copy-paste all my HTML changes -- what would be the best way to componentize this?
 Or would it be better to start from scratch say a React app?
 - What if I want multiple users to log in?
 Would the sollution be creating a collection of user IDs and then storing an array of prompts?
 - Currently, prompt list is an array in the UI.js script.
 I would like to put it in a JSON file and fetch it.
 So far this breaks other code
+- Issues keep happening with trying to save a file - ideally, a script could grab all the text prompts that are saved in the DOM and then save them, but no luck trying to create a blob file that works properly.